 You can add lime to raise the pH of your soil if it is too low, or sulfur to lower the pH if it is too high.

-The soil temperature should be between 55 and 75 degrees Fahrenheit to encourage germination of the carrot seeds.
+The soil temperature should be between 55 and 75 degrees Fahrenheit to encourage germination of the carrot seeds (carrot seeds can germinate in 6 to 10 days under ideal conditions).
 If the temperature is much colder than 55 degrees Fahrenheit, then carrot growth will be stunted.

 If temperatures are much warmer than 75 degrees Fahrenheit, the soil can become dry, which can lead to other problems, such as cracking (more on this later).